 Provide A Place To Rest

 You might have one of those life-loving adorable pups who can’t get enough of driving.
-Then again, you may have a pet who prefers seeing the world from beneath their paws as they cover their head.
+Then again, you may have a pet who prefers seeing the world beneath its paws as they cover its head.
 Either way, provide a comfy spot for your pet to sit, relax, and possibly hide.
-Carriers provide security and comfort, depending on the size of the carrier and the size of your pet.
+Carriers provide security and comfort, depending on the carrier’s size and your pet’s size.
 They can be secured to the back seat floor or the seat itself.
 If your pet feels they must be in the front seat with you, a carrier is best for safety’s sake.
-Otherwise, most pets make do with a large and cozy blanket spread out over the back seat.
-Pet hammocks are also available and can be strung up from the neck rests.
+Otherwise, most pets make do with a large, cozy blanket over the back seat.
+Pet hammocks can also be strung up from the neck rests.